-For some reason some photographers seem to think that converting to black and white is what you do with poor quality photos, as if that somehow makes them okay.
+For some reason some photographers seem to think that converting to black and white is what you do with their worse photos, as if that somehow makes them okay.

 Let’s be clear about this – black and white is not a method for rescuing poorly crafted color photos.
 If your photo is bad in color, it will be bad in black and white too (although sometimes you may come across a photo that works better in black and white for compositional reasons).

 Black and white is a strong, bold, graphic medium that relies on excellent composition and lighting to work.
 You get the best results when you shoot for black and white intentionally, as this lets you build your composition around the principles of simplicity, texture and tonal contrast.